 4 The Black Rock 5 is a definitely one for the bucket list.
 It is held late spring/early summer, depending on the tides, and it starts with a sprint through the streets of Kinghorn.
 Then it’s down onto the beach and out across the sands to the Black Rock and back with an uphill dash to finish.
 This one sells out in a few hours proving what a great event it is.

 5 There are several hill races if that’s your thing.
-Most of them are in the Lomond Hills and nearer the coast the Largo Law Hill Race takes you from Lower Largo which sits right on the water, up to the top of the Law at 290m with great views all around, then back down to the village.
+Most of them are in the Lomond Hills and nearer the coast the Largo Law Hill Race, organised by Anster Haddies, takes you from Lower Largo which sits right on the water, up to the top of the Law at 290m with great views all around, then back down to the village.

-6 The Chariots of Fife race in St Andrews lets you recreate that iconic scene from the film as you stride gracefully along the West Sands with the Vangelis theme tune inspiring you to the finish line.
+6 The Chariots of Fife Beach Race in St Andrews lets you recreate that iconic scene from the film as you stride gracefully along the West Sands with the Vangelis theme tune inspiring you to the finish line.

-7 The Tour of Fife is a series of 5 races held over 5 days in July/August.
-It features a great mix of routes including the West Sands at St Andrews, some superb trails and the lung busting Up Hell Time Trial.
+7 The Tour of Fife, organised by Fife AC, is a series of 5 races held over 5 days in July/August.
+It features a great mix of routes, past routes have included the West Sands at St Andrews, some superb trails and the lung busting Up Hell Time Trial.

 8 Carnegie Harriers Memorial Race takes place at Knockhill racing circuit near Dunfermline every August.
 For one night only runners can take to the track which is usually reserved for much faster and noisier pursuits!